Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/XIAO_port_info.png"/></div>

-there are an external SD card slot and RTC Battery Holder, the SD card mostly is used for saving and run the `python.py` file, the RTC is for tracks the current time and can be used to program actions at a specific time.
+There are an external SD card slot and RTC Battery Holder, the SD card mostly is used for saving and run the `python.py` file, the RTC is for tracks the current time and can be used to program actions at a specific time.

 <div align=center><img width = 800 src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/1111111111111111111111110.jpg"/></div>